raulgarcia66/raulgarcia66.github.io/_pages/about.md

 Personal
 =====
-Some of my hobbies/interests include soccer, music, guitar, movies, and writing.
+Some of my hobbies/interests include soccer, music, guitar, cinema, and writing.

 My hometown is Modesto, CA.